-9.5.5.1 ServiceConfig States
+9.5.5.2 ServiceConfig States

-The Service Discovery procedure can be in one of the states described below.
-Every state corresponds to a certain condition of the procedure and is usually associated with a specific type of LMP ServiceConfig message that is transmitted to the peer UNI agent.
+The ServiceConfig FSM can be in one of the states described below.
+Every state corresponds to a certain condition of the procedure and is usually associated with a specific type of ServiceConfig message that is transmitted to the peer UNI agent.

 CCUp Represents the active state of the logical Control Channel (CC).
 In this state, at least one IPCC is available and LMP ServiceConfig messages can be exchanged over it.
-CCAdminDown This state represents the case that none of the IPCCs are available due to administrative action.
-In this state ServiceConfig messages cannot be exchanged.
+In this state, the UNI-C sends ServiceConfig Message #1 and UNI-N receives the same (As such, the ServiceConfig Message#1 can be considered as a request to begin service discovery).
 CCDown Represents the down state of the Control Channel, i.e., no IPCC is available to the peer entity.
-In this state, LMP ServiceConfig messages are exchanged.
+In this state, LMP ServiceConfig messages can not be exchanged.
 ServiceConfigSnd In this state, the node (UNI-N or UNI-C) periodically sends a ServiceConfig message, and is expecting the other side to reply with either a ServiceConfigAck or ServiceConfigNack message.
-The FSM does not transition into the ServiceConfigSnd, ServiceConfigRcv or CCUp State until the remote side positively acknowledges the parameters.
-ServiceConfigRcv In this state, the node is waiting for acceptable configuration parameters from the remote side.
-Once such parameters are received and acknowledged, the FSM can transition to the ServiceConfigSnd, ServiceConfigRcv or IPCCUp State.
+ServiceConfigRcv In this state, the node (UNI-N or UNI-C) is waiting for acceptable ServiceConfig message from the remote side.

-9.5.5.2 ServiceConfig Events
+9.5.5.3 ServiceConfig Events

-Operation of the LMP ServiceConfig procedure is described in terms of FSM states and events.
+The service discovery procedure is described in terms of FSM states and events.
 The underlying protocols and software modules generate ServiceConfig events.
 Each event has its number and a given symbolic name.
-The ServiceConfig events are described as follows:
+The ServiceConfig events are as follows:

-Event # Event Symbolic Name Description 1 EvCCUp This is an externally triggered event indicating that the Service Discovery procedure negotiation can begin.
+Event # Event Symbolic Name Description 1 EvCCUp This is an externally triggered event bringing the logical CC to the active state.
+It implicitly indicates that the Service Discovery procedure negotiation can begin.
 This event, for instance, can follow a successful Neighbor Discovery procedure.
 2 EvCCDown This event is generated when there is an indication that no IPCCs are available.
 Therefore, this is an external event.
-3 EvCCAdminDown All available IPCCs have been brought down administratively.
-This is an external event.
-4 EvServiceConfigOK This event indicates a ServiceConfigAck message has been received.
-5 EvServiceConfigErr This event indicates a ServiceConfigNack message has been received.
-6 EvNewServiceConfigOK New ServiceConfig message was received from the peer UNI entity and positively acknowledged.
-7 EvNewServiceConfigErr New ServiceConfig message was received from the peer UNI entity and rejected with a ServiceConfigNack message.
-8 EvServiceConfigEnd This event indicates that all ServiceConfig messages exchanged have been successfully acknowledged.
+3 EvServiceConfigOK This event indicates a ServiceConfigAck message has been received from the peer UNI entity.
+4 EvServiceConfigErr This event indicates a ServiceConfigNack message has been received from the peer UNI entity.
+5 EvNewServiceConfig New ServiceConfig message was received from the peer UNI entity.
+6 EvAllServiceConfigSent This event indicates the completion of sending ServiceConfig messages at the UNI-C or UNI-N. That is, it indicates that all ServiceConfig messages have been sent.
+Furthermore, for each ServiceConfig message sent, an Ack has been received, or a Nack has been received and no alternate values for parameters can be proposed 7 EvAllServiceConfigRcv This event indicates that all ServiceConfig messages have been received at UNI-C or UNI-N. Furthermore, for each ServiceConfig message received, an Ack has been sent,